brainhack-vandy/projects/physioQA.md

 physioQA

-### Please read and follow the OHBM Code of Conduct
+### Please read and follow the BrainHack Global Code of Conduct

-- [X] I agree to follow the [BrainHack Global Code of Conduct](https://brainhack.org/code-of-conduct) during the hackathon.
+- [X] The project leaders agreed to follow the [BrainHack Global Code of Conduct](https://brainhack.org/code-of-conduct) during the hackathon.